leow505/mern-site/README.md

 - **Event Listing**: Events are displayed in a calendar view, filtered by the chosen month, allowing users to easily see upcoming events for the selected time period.
 - **Event Creation**: There is a hidden page (`/create`) where you can create new events for the club.
 - **Slideshow**: The slideshow currently just runs through raw data as a placeholder.
 In the future, it should grab today's event and display their information.

+## Tech Stack

+- **MongoDB**: For database management, storing event data, and user information.
+- **Express.js**: Backend web framework for handling server-side logic and API routes.
+- **React.js**: Frontend JavaScript library for building the user interface.
+- **Node.js**: JavaScript runtime for building the backend server.
+- **Chakra UI**: React component library for building the user interface with a focus on accessibility and user experience.

 ## Known Issues